Australia · 2026

 Medium Risk

-Physical gold, Perth Mint certificates, or Gold ETFs.
-Traditional inflation hedge and safe-haven asset during market turmoil.
+Physical gold via the Perth Mint, gold certificates, or ASX-listed gold ETFs (e.g. GOLD, PMGOLD).
+Traditional inflation hedge and safe-haven asset during market stress.

 Key Considerations